thephpleague/url/4.0/uri/instantiation.md

 ### From a string

 Using the `createFromString` static method you can instantiate a new URI object from a string or from any object that implements the `__toString` method.
-Internally, the string will be parse using PHP's `parse_url` function.
+Internally, the string will be parse using the library [internal URI parser](/4.0/services/parser/).

 ~~~php
 use League\Uri\Schemes\Ftp as FtpUri;